-2013 Executive Compensation
+2015 Executive Compensation

-Our Compensation Committee believes that our executive officers made favorable progress in meeting corporate and individual objectives in 2013 and that the progress justified the resulting increases in base salary as well as annual bonuses and equity awards.
-In 2013, management implemented several key business development initiatives resulting in the addition of a new product to the Company's portfolio.
-We ended 2013 in a strong financial position with significant cash reserves and minimal debt.
-During 2013 we managed the life cycle of our Acetadote product through the launch of an Authorized Generic resulting in continued majority market share despite the FDA decision to allow a generic competitor.
-We expanded our international network by adding new Caldolor licensing agreements for the Pacific Rim, and South America.
-We also completed enrollment in three new Caldolor clinical studies.
+Our Compensation Committee believes that our executive officers made favorable progress in meeting corporate and individual objectives in 2015 and that the progress justified the resulting increases in base salary as well as annual bonuses and equity awards.
+In 2015, management implemented several key business development initiatives resulting in new agreements with the Clinigen Group plc, Piramal Critical Care and Gastroentero Logic, LLC.
+A diversified revenue stream from our portfolio of five FDA approved products delivered continued profitability and positive cash flow from operations.
+We ended 2015 in a strong financial position with significant cash reserves and minimal debt.
+During 2015 we obtained a favorable court ruling on Acetadote's key patent and we continued to maintain significant market share for the product through our ongoing management of its life cycle.
+We were granted FDA approval for the use of Caldolor in children and completed an initial Phase II study for each of our two product candidates.
+We also worked with CSL's SeqirusTM division to launch of our Caldolor product in Australia.

-The factors considered by our Compensation Committee in assessing performance of executive officers in 2013 are set forth below:
+The factors considered by our Compensation Committee in assessing performance of executive officers in 2014 are set forth below: